grandeefidel/Pinnochio-s-Pizza/README.md

-Within admin panel, there is possibility of:
+Within admin panel, there are options to:

 * managing registered users